apalhan/SparkAI---Dating-Assistant/README.md

 ### 5. **User Consent and Data Control**

 By using the App, you consent to the collection, use, and processing of your data as outlined in this Privacy Policy.
-You may withdraw your consent at any time by deleting the App or contacting us at [Support Email].
+You may withdraw your consent at any time by deleting the App or contacting us at [SparkAI@gmail.com].

 ### 6. **Intellectual Property Compliance**